-ADCB rated the strongest banking brand in the UAE for the 2nd consecutive year while its brand value surges 17% to AED 12.3 billion
+ADCB Rated The Strongest Banking Brand In The UAE For The 2Nd Consecutive Year While Its Brand Value Surges 17% To AED 12.3 Billion

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-ADCB rated the strongest banking brand in the UAE for the 2nd consecutive year while its brand value surges 17% to AED 12.3 billion
+ADCB Rated The Strongest Banking Brand In The UAE For The 2Nd Consecutive Year While Its Brand Value Surges 17% To AED 12.3 Billion

-(MENAFN- Iris Media Press Services) Abu Dhabi: Abu Dhabi Commercial Bank (ADCB) has seen the value of its brand surge to AED 12.3 billion, a 17% increase from the previous year, according to Brand Finance Journal’s latest Top 500 Banking Brands report.
+(MENAFN- Mid-East Info) Abu Dhabi Commercial Bank (ADCB) has seen the value of its brand surge to AED 12.3 billion, a 17% increase from the previous year, according to Brand Finance Journal's latest Top 500 Banking Brands report.
 As a result, ADCB has advanced seven places in the global banking brand value rankings to the 102nd position.
 A key driver to this growth is the bank strength score, which gauges brand investment, stakeholder equity and business performance.
-This score has risen to 81.5% (brand strength rating: ‘AAA- ‘) this year, positioning ADCB as the highest rated bank in the UAE for brand strength.
+This score has risen to 81.5% (brand strength rating: 'AAA- ') this year, positioning ADCB as the highest rated bank in the UAE for brand strength.

-By outpacing the overall UAE banking sector’s 16% rise in brand value and the global industry’s 14% increase in brand value, ADCB has cemented its status as one of the region’s most pioneering and ambitious banking brands.

-In the same report, Brand Finance also measures the contribution that CEOs make as “guardians” of the value of their brands.
-ADCB Group CEO Ala’a Eraiqat was ranked among them top banking sector CEOs globally - 12th overall - and the 1st for banking brand guardianship in the UAE for the 3rd consecutive year.

 Legal Disclaimer: